Mobile Technology and the Supply Chain

 Technology and the End Customer

 Customers greatly value transparency.
-They like to know the status of their order at every juncture of its journey to their door step.
+They like to know the status of their order at every juncture of its journey to their doorstep.
 Mobile technology such as sensors or scanners can provide clear updates to customers through track & trace applications.
-It is essential for any growing business to keep their customers happy and today’s customers have less patience than ever.
+It is essential for any growing business to keep its customers happy and today’s customers have less patience than ever.
 Businesses who recognize this trend and position themselves to meet this evolving level of demand can poise themselves to seize greater profits and market share.

 As technology continues to become faster and smaller, it is essential that businesses stay on the forefront of new development trends.
 Those who don’t may find themselves left behind in a highly competitive and saturated industry.
 Businesses should pay special consideration to mobile technology.
 Mobile technology such as smartphone applications and handheld devices are continuing to gain prominence in all levels of the supply chain, including the transportation hub, the truck drivers, and the end customer.